who we are

 We have experience in organizing and facilitating trainings and workshops on both the national and international level.
 So far our trainings have taken place in countries such as Denmark, Hungary, Germany, Poland, Armenia, Georgia, France, Netherlands, Sweden, Ukraine, Moldova, Romania, Tunisia and the US.

 We see a great need for our work in today’s times.
 There is already a lot of conflict and division in the world; on a larger scale – between nations, cultures and religious groups, and also on a smaller scale – at schools, workplaces, between groups and between individuals.
 Many of these conflicts are subtle, expressed through frustration and stress.
-A clash of personalities or beliefs, a misuse of power or an unexpressed need can have a powerfully negative effect on an employee.
+A clash of personalities or beliefs, a misuse of power or an unexpressed need can have a powerfully negative effect on any member of a group.
 Mellem’s aim is to intervene before this negative effect takes hold.
 We wish to make use of the tension as a doorway towards transformation.

-Through these activities, participants have the opportunity to reflect on different behaviors, to question boundaries, cultural differences and beliefs and to look from different perspectives.
-They have a chance to bring what was previously unexpressed into a safe environment and relieve themselves from the burden of judgement and projection.
-When one person in the group transforms tension into reflection in this way, others are given permission to do the same, and this completely transforms the group dynamics.
-The results are better understanding of others, a sense of one’s contribution, more openness, availability for cooperation and a greater enjoyment at work.
+Through these activities, participants reflect on different behaviors, question boundaries, and explore cultural differences and beliefs from multiple perspectives.
+They gain the ability to express what was previously unspoken in a safe environment, releasing themselves from the burden of judgment and projection.
+When one person in a group transforms tension into reflection, others feel empowered to do the same, shifting the entire group dynamic.
+The result is a greater understanding of others, a clearer sense of personal contribution, increased openness, and stronger collaboration—all of which lead to more fulfilling and effective teamwork.